kieron-dev/station/README.md

 ### Switching between the GPG sockets of the station owner and a guest

-Since both the station owner their pair have their GPG agent sockets forwarded there needs to be a way to switch between the two sockets.
+Since both the station owner and their pair have their GPG agent sockets forwarded, there needs to be a way to switch between the two sockets.
 This can be done using the `fix-gpg` alias defined in `eirini-home`.
-If you are the guest and you want to use gpg while your host is away you can run `fix-gpg guest` If you are the host and want to reacquire control you can run `fix-gpg` with no args.
+If you are the guest and you want to use gpg while your host is away, you can run `fix-gpg guest`.
+If you are the host and want to reacquire control, you can run `fix-gpg` with no args.

-You can check which socket is active at any time by running `who-gpg`
+You can check which socket is active at any time by running `who-gpg`.